althingi-net/lagasafn-xml/README.md

 ## Data

-If you are only interested in the generated XML files themselves, then feel free to dig around in the `xml` directory.
-Just make sure that you're viewing the most recent, available version.
+If you are only interested in the generated XML files themselves, then feel free to dig around in the `data/xml` directory.

 Icelandic laws have a number/year combination.
 For example, the constitution of Iceland is law nr.
 33/1944, meaning that it was the 33rd law enacted in the year 1944.
 The XML files are named `[year].[nr].xml`.

-**Please note that this is still a work in progress and the XML is not guaranteed to be correct.
-In fact, not all laws are yet available due to unsolved problems with parsing them.** To see how many of them are available, you can run the script with the `-E` option, which will show you what errors remain processing which laws, as well as success/failure statistics.
+**Please note that this is still a work in progress and the XML is not guaranteed to be correct.**

 ## Patching errors in data